Skip to Main Content

 • Module XI: Management of the Perioperative Complications

-You will earn 45 CEs for the didactic curriculum.
+You will earn 45 contact hours for the didactic curriculum.

-• The simulation experience will be conducted near or at the end of the didactic semester.
+The clinical skills check-off will be conducted near or at the end of the didactic semester.
 During this training, the student will be evaluated on the knowledge and skills necessary for safe practice including sterile technique, positioning, and draping, using instruments and medical devices, providing exposure, handling, and cutting tissue, providing hemostasis, and suturing.
-Attendance at the simulation/cadaver course is not optional.
-Participants are required to attend this event.
+Attendance for this component is not optional and participants are required to attend this event.
 Failure to attend will result in dismissal from the program or a delay in graduation as this event occurs once each year.
 Exceptions may be granted on an individual basis.

-• During clinical training, participants will demonstrate advanced competence in providing a wide range of surgical related procedures as first assistants.
+During clinical training, participants will demonstrate advanced competence in providing a wide range of surgical-related procedures as first assistants.
 The clinical training competence of the program will require the maintenance of a portfolio via www.e-value.net.
 Participants will be required to maintain and eventually submit a surgical case portfolio as part of the clinical training section.
 The portfolio is a time-stamped procedure log.
 The procedure log will include a description of the procedures performed by the participant.
-All procedures logged must be supervised by a USF-affiliated preceptor at an approved clinical training site.
+All procedures logged must be completed with your associated surgeon sponsor at approved clinical training sites with your across the Tampa Bay region.

 Applicants must have the following:

-• A current unencumbered RN License: All applicants must be Registered Nurse with a minimum of one year of perioperative experience when the program starts.
+• Current unencumbered Registered Nurse (RN) license: All applicants must be Registered Nurses with a minimum of one-year of perioperative experience when the program starts.

 • A minimum GPA of 3.0 on all coursework at the undergraduate level is required.

-• All participants must obtain a BSN prior to entering the program from an accredited institution.
+• All students must obtain a BSN before entering the program from an accredited institution.

-• Verification of CNOR or APRN-with OR experience (current or to be obtained before course completion).
+• Verification of Certified Nurse Operating Room (CNOR) or Advanced Practice Registered Nurse (APRN) with operating room (OR) experience (current or to be obtained before course completion)

-• Two Letters of recommendation attesting to the applicant’s experience as an RN and the applicant’s knowledge, judgment and skills specific to perioperative patient care.
+• Two (2) letters of recommendation attesting to the applicant’s experience as an RN and the applicant’s knowledge, judgment, and skills specific to perioperative patient care.

 Fee: $6,500.00